-The third cause of discouragement is failure.
-They were unable to finish their task as quickly as originally planned, and as a result, their confidence went down the drain.
+The laborers in Nehemiah were unable to finish their task as quickly as originally planned, and as a result, their confidence went down the drain.
 They were thinking, “We were stupid to think we could ever rebuild this wall.”
 And you might be thinking, “I was dumb to ever think I could lead this church.
 I can’t do it any more.”
 You feel like a failure.

-Finally, fear causes discouragement.
-Nehemiah 4:11, says this: “Also our enemies said, ‘Before they know it or see us we will be right there among them and will kill them and put an end to their work.’”
+Nehemiah 4:11 says this: “Also our enemies said, ‘Before they know it or see us we will be right there among them and will kill them and put an end to their work.’”
 You know the background to this story.
 You’ve preached on Nehemiah before, and you know there were people who did not want the wall to be rebuilt.
 They were doing everything they could to keep that from happening.
 First, they criticized the Jews, and then they ridiculed the Jews.
 When that didn’t work, they threatened the Jews.

-Let me ask you this: what fear is causing you to be discouraged?
+Let me ask you this: What fear is causing you to be discouraged?
 The fear of criticism?
 Embarrassment?
-That you’re not capable of the task?
+Fear that you’re not capable of the task?
 That you can’t handle pressure?
 How can you tell when fear is causing discouragement in your life?

 It’s simple.
 You have an intense desire to run!
 “I’ve got to get out of this!
 I’ve got to leave the ministry!
 I’ve got to leave this church!”
 Yet, I’ve learned in life that it’s rarely God’s will for me to run from a difficult situation.
 If you don’t learn in one place, guess what?
 God just gives you another chance to learn somewhere else.
 Otherwise, you just jump from the frying pan into the fire.
 Running from fear only makes it bigger.
 So, don’t try to escape from life’s pressures.

-One of the great truths of scripture is that God is the God of the second chance, and He lets you start over.
+One of the great truths of Scripture is that God is the God of second chances, and he lets you start over.
 He says, “I will restore the years that the locusts have eaten.”
-If you would commit yourself and say, “Christ, whether I have five years or fifty years left, I want to commit it to You.
-I want to renew my life commitment to You right now.
+If you would commit yourself and say, “Christ, whether I have five or fifty years left, I want to commit it to you.
+I want to renew my life commitment to you right now.
 Lord, whether you take me home next week or in 50 or 60 years, I want the rest of my life to be the best of my life.”